Beginning in early 2017 I started the development of what is best

 Since 2002 most of my work has utilized the C++ language.
 I

-programming at that time as all my recent work has utilized
+oriented programming at that time as all my recent work has

-described well by conventional, linear documentations like Unix
+conventional, linear documentations like Unix man pages, but are

-but are more readily documented with hypertext.
-The
+more readily documented with hypertext.
+The following are

 SEISPP is my SEISmic C++ (PP) library.
 It contains API definitions for an extensive list of seismology-oriented data objects.
 Some ones worth highlighting are; TimeSeries, TimeSeriesEnsemble, ThreeComponentSeismogram, and ThreeComponentEnsemble.
 These define a general API for working with seismic data.
 All make extensive use (through inheritance) of another, common concept in seismic process: auxiliary data attributes commonly stored in fixed header fields.
 Here I have generalized this concept to a object I call Metadata.
 This object provides methods to access an arbitrary, variable length set of header parameters.
 These parameters can be loaded by different methods in constructors for each of the seismic data types.
 The library is evolving with more specialized objects that do specific things to seismic data.
 Two important recent developments are a generalized stacker defined the Stack object and the MultichannelCorrelator object that generalizes the concept of cross-correlation of an ensemble of single-channel seismogram (TimeSeries objects held in a TimeSeriesEnsemble).